nmadapan/Forward_Project/README.md

 ----
 	It contains 'Readme.txt' and 'data' folder which contains all of the files.

 	For each Subject x and task j there will be a folder in the 'data' in the format Sx.
-Were x = 1...8, and j = 1...6.
+	Where x = 1...8, and j = 1...6.
 Each data folder Sx contains the following.
 	Every file follows a CSV format, where the separator is a space/comma.

 #### Kinematics files